Skip to main content

 Greeks Coverage#

-- An optional per-1% scaling multiplies the result by Spot × 0.01 so tickers with very different price levels can be compared on a common axis.
+• An optional per-1% scaling normalizes the result to a 1% move in the underlying, so tickers with very different price levels can be compared on a common axis.